Medical anthropology: Popular medicine and medical systems

-Since the end of the 20th century, medical anthropologists have had a much more sophisticated understanding of the problem of cultural representations and social practices related to health, disease and medical care and attention.
-These have been understood as being universal with very diverse local forms articulated in transactional processes.
-The link at the end of this page is included to offer a wide panorama of current positions in medical anthropology.
+Since the end of the 20th century, medical anthropologists understood the problem of cultural representations and social practices related to health, disease and medical care and attention as universal with diverse local forms articulated in transactional processes.
+The link at the end of this page is included to offer a panorama of current positions in medical anthropology.

 Applied medical anthropology

 In the United States, Canada, Mexico, and Brazil, collaboration between anthropology and medicine was initially concerned with implementing community health programs among ethnic and cultural minorities and with the qualitative and ethnographic evaluation of health institutions (hospitals and mental hospitals) and primary care services.
 Regarding the community health programs, the intention was to resolve the problems of establishing these services for a complex mosaic of ethnic groups.
 The ethnographic evaluation involved analyzing the interclass conflicts within the institutions which had an undesirable effect on their administrative reorganization and their institutional objectives, particularly those conflicts among the doctors, nurses, auxiliary staff and administrative staff.
 The ethnographic reports show that interclass crises directly affected therapeutic criteria and care of the ill.
 They also contributed new methodological criteria for evaluating the new institutions resulting from the reforms as well as experimental care techniques such as therapeutic communities.

 The ethnographic evidence supported the criticisms of the institutional custodialism and contributed decisively to policies of deinstitutionalizing psychiatric and social care in general and led to in some countries such as Italy, a rethink of the guidelines on education and promoting health.

 The empirical answers to these questions led to the anthropologists being involved in many areas.
 These include: developing international and community health programs in developing countries; evaluating the influence of social and cultural variables in the epidemiology of certain forms of psychiatric pathology (transcultural psychiatry); studying cultural resistance to innovation in therapeutic and care practices; analysing healing practices toward immigrants; and studying traditional healers, folk healers and empirical midwives who may be reinvented as health workers (the so-called barefoot doctors).